-On the statement of financial position, right-of-use assets have been included in property, plant and equipment and lease liabilities have been included in loans and borrowings or current liabilities and accruals.
+On the statement of financial position, right-of-use assets have been included in property, plant and equipment and intangible fixed assets (concessions).
+Lease liabilities have been included in loans and borrowings or current liabilities and accruals.

 1.11 Foreign currencies